pimcore/customer-data-framework/doc/09_Activities.md

 On top of the ActivityStore the ActivityManager is responsible for handling activities in the CMF.
 It's a relatively lightweight component which just handles the process of tracking activities.
-Most of the work is done within the ActivityStore - the ActivityManager is just responsible for putting everything together independently of the concrete implementation of the ActivityStore.
+Most of the work is done within the ActivityStore - the ActivityManager is just responsible for putting everything together independently of the actual implementation of the ActivityStore.

 ### Tracking an activity